-- Download List entries: Files you download will not be listed in the Downloads Window after you turn off Private Browsing.
+- Download List entries: Files you download will not be listed in the Downloads Library after you turn off Private Browsing.

-- Cookies: Cookies store information about websites you visit such as site preferences, login status, and data used by plugins like Adobe Flash.
+- Cookies: Cookies store information about websites you visit, such as site preferences, and login status.
 Cookies can also be used by third parties to track you across websites.
-See How do I turn on the Do Not Track feature? for more information about tracking.
+See the How do I turn on the Do Not Track feature? article to learn more about tracking.
 Cookies set in private windows are held temporarily in memory, separate from regular window cookies, and discarded at the end of your private session (after the last private window is closed).